KrisFlyer Singapore Airlines

 US$76.50

-* No current PY option on these non-PY routes, but there have been previously, so these rates are quoted for possible future reference
+* No current PY option on these non-PY routes, but there have been in the past, so the appropriate rates are quoted for possible future reference

-Here’s an example for a KrisFlyer Gold member reserving a Premium Economy seat (but remember, not a PY service standard) from Singapore to Bangkok.
+Here’s an example for a KrisFlyer Gold member reserving a Premium Economy seat (but remember, not a PY service standard) from Singapore to Hanoi.

 It’s free for PPS Club members

-Good news if you are a PPS Club member, with all seat selection fees waived, including these seats in the Premium Economy cabin on these non-PY routes.
+Good news if you are a PPS Club or Solitaire PPS Club member, with all seat selection fees waived, including these seats in the Premium Economy cabin on these non-PY routes.

-Right from the booking stage you can therefore select any seat you like in this cabin at no additional charge, when travelling on an Economy Class ticket or redemption, so don’t forget to pick a seat in row 31-34!
+Right from the booking stage you can therefore select any seat you like in this cabin at no additional charge, when travelling on an Economy Class ticket or redemption, so don’t forget to pick a seat in rows 31-34 for extra comfort.

 Which flights?

-During the current northern summer 2023 schedule and the upcoming northern winter 2023/24 schedule from now until 30th March 2024, you can pay extra to sit in the Premium Economy cabin on selected flights between Singapore and the following cities:
+During the upcoming northern winter 2025 / 26 schedule, you can pay extra to sit in the Premium Economy cabin on selected flights between Singapore and the following cities:

 • Jakarta